Telos team

 Education:Bachelors Social Work - ISU, Masters Social Work - Eastern Washington University

-Primary Therapist - Center Street Campus
+Primary Therapist - North Campus

 Jackson Houmand

-Jackson is just someone who wants to be there for you.
-He will meet you at your level, help build you up, and show you how deeply he cares. – student
+“Jackson is just someone who wants to be there for you.
+He will meet you at your level, help build you up, and show you how deeply he cares.” – student

-Jackson at Telos for years as a direct care staff before obtaining his graduate degree and taking on a clinical role as a primary therapist.
+Jackson worked at Telos for years as a direct care staff before obtaining his graduate degree and taking on a clinical role as a primary therapist.
 He has a passion for building relationships and advocating for students to own their progress throughout their journey.
 Jackson approaches relationship-building through incorporating his own hobbies and passions like music and sports.
 He strives to make each student the “captain of their own ship,” with the therapist there providing guidance and direction.
 As his empowering approach is carried out students steadily grow in confidence and skill.
 A student of Acceptance and Commitment Therapy, Jackson believes in helping students own their solutions.

 Clinical Expertise:ACT, CBT, Mind-Body-Bridging, Mindfulness